kellpossible/blog/content/Adventures/16-BackountrySkiingInNewZealand.rst

 New Skis
 -------------------------------------------------------------------------------

+This section is rather dry, and more stands for a reference for those searching for information on the same products, feel free to skip!

 In the lead up to the trip, I decided to buy a new pair of skis.
 My current pair was a Fischer S-Bound 98 ski.
 Interestingly, Fischer have